 To see our Linked-In company page, go here: https://www.linkedin.com/company/alliance-compensation-llc/about/

 David Adent is a Managing Partner with Alliance Compensation LLC, a team of seasoned experts and trusted solution for clients across the Western US in public and private companies.
-He has over 30 years of experience in corporate and executive compensation roles, and lives with his wife in Spokane, WA.
+He has over 30 years of experience in corporate and executive compensation roles, and lives with his wife in Post Falls, ID.